stanford-oval/cs294-homework-workdir/hw1/README.md

 they use `LocalBusiness`.
 In this case, you can replace the `canonical` annotation for function `LocalBusiness` to `dentist` in your `schema.tt`.

+You can use Thingpedia website to edit the `schema.tt`.
+In the [device creation page](https://almond.stanford.edu/thingpedia/upload/create), `manifest.tt` tab provides an online editor - including syntax highlighting, syntax error warning, which you might find helpful.

-You can run the following command to see what sentences will be generated with your canonical annotations.
+After tweaking the annotations, you can run the following command to see what sentences will be generated with your canonical annotations.
 Iterate your annotations until you are happy with you synthetic data.
 (Note that synthetic data won't be perfect, try to have as many variety as possible.)
 ```bash